DataTunerX/datatunerx/README.md

 Provide clear instructions on how to use the software, including code snippets where appropriate.
 (COMING SOON)

 # Known issues 🚨
-# Known issues 🚨

 Document any known significant shortcomings with the software.

 # Getting help ❓
-# Getting help ❓

 If you have questions, concerns, or bug reports, please file an issue in this repository's [*Issue Tracker*](https://github.com/DataTunerX/datatunerx-controller/issues).
-If you have questions, concerns, or bug reports, please file an issue in this repository's [*Issue Tracker*](https://github.com/DataTunerX/datatunerx-controller/issues).

 # Getting involved 🤝
-# Getting involved 🤝

 We welcome contributions!
 Check out our [*CONTRIBUTING*](CONTRIBUTING.md) guidelines to get started.
 Share your feedback, report bugs, or contribute to ongoing discussions.
-We welcome contributions!
-Check out our [*CONTRIBUTING*](CONTRIBUTING.md) guidelines to get started.
-Share your feedback, report bugs, or contribute to ongoing discussions.

 ----

-# Credits and References 🙌
 # Credits and References 🙌

 1. **Kubernetes (k8s):**